-Bladder: A sac in your body that holds the urine (pee) produced by the kidney.
+Bladder: An organ in your body that holds urine (pee) produced by kidneys.

-Blood pressure: The force of blood pushing against the inner walls of the blood vessels.
+Blood pressure: The force of blood pushing against the inner walls of blood vessels.

 High blood pressure means the force is too high.

-Chronic disease: A disease or disorder that lasts many years (or forever) and may get worse over time.
+Chronic disease: A health problem that lasts many years (or forever) and may get worse over time.

 Dialysis: A procedure that filters waste products and extra water from your blood.
 It is one of the main treatments for kidney failure.

-GFR (glomerular filtration rate): A measure of kidney function.
-It tells you how well your kidneys work.
+GFR (glomerular filtration rate): A measure of kidney function, which tests how well kidneys are working.